MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 Before you begin the tasks in this document, you must set up Fraud Protection in an Azure Active Directory (Azure AD) tenant, as described in [Set up a trial version of Fraud Protection](promocode-set-up-dfp-trial-version.md) and [Set up a purchased version of Fraud Protection](promocode-set-up-DFP-purchased-version.md).

-It is your responsibility to:
+It's your responsibility to:

-1. Inform your customers of your data processing practices, for example by disclosing the data you collect and how it is used.
+1. Inform your customers of your data processing practices, for example by disclosing the data you collect and how it's used.
 2. Disclose your use of third parties working on your behalf to process the data you collect, including Fraud Protection service providers.
 3. Comply with all laws and regulations applicable to its use of Fraud Protection, including data protection laws.